kubermatic/docs/content/kubermatic/v2.15/installation/install_kubermatic/_index.en.md

 The release archive hosted on GitHub contains examples for both of the configuration files (`values.example.yaml` and `kubermatic.example.yaml`).
 It's a good idea to take them as a starting point and add more options as necessary.

-The main things to configure are:
+The key items to configure are:

 * The base domain under which KKP shall be accessible (e.g. `kubermatic.example.com`).
 * The certificate issuer: KKP requires that its dashboard and Dex are only accessible via HTTPS, so a